Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding

-At low effective activity, the systems remains isotropic and solid-like for $P_0<P_0^*$ and it ``melts'' at the well-studied solid-liquid transition at $P_0^*\!\approx\!3.81$, above which junctional tensions vanish~\cite{Bi2015}.
+At low effective activity, the system remains isotropic and solid-like for $P_0<3.81$ and it ``melts'' at the well-studied solid-to-fluid transition at $P_0 = 3.81$ \cite{Bi2015}, above which junctional tensions vanish.
 In this regime, an extensive number of degrees of freedom is floppy, suggesting that it should be considered a gas, rather than a liquid~\cite{Moshe2018,Merkel2019}.
-Above a critical effective activity, the alignment to mechanical stress induces emergent nematic order.
-The tissue first transitions to a soft nematic solid.
-This state exhibits soft elasticity as sufficiently small but finite strains can be accommodated by reorientation of the nematic texture -- a mechanism reminiscent of soft nematic elastomers \cite{Golubovic1989,Warner1994}.
-For larger strains, it exhibits shear-induced rigidity \cite{Koski2012,Huang2022a,Fielding2023}.
-Upon further increasing the active stress, the tissue transitions to a plastic nematic solid with long-range correlated, internally-driven tissue flows~\cite{Brauns2024a}.
-These flows emerge because active stress locally drives the tissue beyond the yield threshold, leading to plastic rearrangements, while the tissue continues to maintain large elastic stresses.
-This is in contrast to the active nematic liquid regime, where macroscopic elastic stresses vanish, while microscopic junctional tensions are still finite, and the tissue exhibit the turbulent-like dynamics ubiquitously observed in active nematic liquid crystals~\cite{Alert2020a}~[see Video~S4 in Supplemental Material].
-Finally for $P_0>P_0^*$ and above a critical activity, we find an active nematic gas, with elongated cells that continuously exchange neighbors.
-As shown in Fig.~\ref{Figure1}, we have mapped out a phase diagram that organizes these phases and the transitions between them.
-We have additionally examined the response of the solid phases to quasi-static shear deformations, and have quantified the rheology of the tissue in each of these phases.
+Accordingly, we denote this threshold as $P_0^\mathrm{G}$ to signify this transition to the gas phase.
+A range of new rheological phases emerge when the effective activity exceeds a critical threshold in the solid regime of the conventional vertex model ($P_0<P_0^{\mathrm G}$).
+Here, alignment to mechanical stress induces emergent nematic order. \begin{enumerate}[label=(\roman*), leftmargin=\parindent] \item Tissue first transitions to a soft nematic solid.
+This state exhibits soft elasticity as sufficiently small but finite strains can be accommodated by reorientation of the nematic texture—a mechanism reminiscent of soft nematic elastomers \cite{Golubovic1989,Warner1994}.
+For larger strains, it exhibits shear-induced rigidity \cite{Koski2012,Huang2022a,Fielding2023}. \item Upon further increasing the effective activity, tissue transitions to a plastic nematic solid with long-range correlated, internally-driven tissue flows~\cite{Brauns2024a}.
+These flows emerge because active stress locally drives the tissue beyond the yield threshold, leading to plastic rearrangements, while the tissue continues to maintain large elastic internal stresses. \item For higher cell deformability or higher activity, a transition to an active nematic liquid regime takes place.
+Here, macroscopic elastic stresses vanish, while microscopic junctional tensions are still finite, and tissue exhibits the turbulent-like dynamics ubiquitously observed in active nematic liquid crystals~\cite{Alert2020a}~[see Video~S4 in Supplemental Material]. \item Finally for $P_0>P_0^{\mathrm G}$ and above a critical activity, we find an active nematic gas, with elongated cells that continuously exchange neighbors.
+In the nematic gas, junctional tensions vanish, distinguishing it from the liquid, where tensions remain finite.
+This distinction is crucial in the light of experimental evidence indicating finite tensions \cite{Piscitello-Gomez2023,Grigas2025}. \end{enumerate}